HowdyMoto/CryptoTracker_PyPortal_Titano/README.md

 #### A crypto price tracker for Adafruit's PyPortal Titano
  This is a simple crypto price tracker for Adafruit's PyPortal Titano.

-This tracker shows three crypto asset prices: BTC, ETH, and XMR.
-It uses CoinCap's API.
-It's very easy to modify if you want to add other crypto prices.
+This tracker shows three crypto asset prices, which the user can configure, using CoinCap's API.

 ### Instructions:
 1. Get yourself an Adafruit PyPortal Titano from https://www.adafruit.com/product/4465